How to Avoid Airline Overweight Baggage Fees in 2026

 Tip 6: Know the elite/credit-card waivers

-- Your airline app under "benefits"
+- Check your airline app under "benefits"

-- Your credit card's travel-benefits page
+- Check your credit card's travel-benefits page

 The bottom line